anthonyclays/FastCombinations.jl/README.md

 ### Drawbacks
 When the number of elements in a combination is computed at runtime, performance will be slightly worse than `Base.Combinations`.
 You should only use FastCombinations when the type parameter N is statically known.

-Additionaly, when `N` becomes large, so does the generated code.
+Additionally, when `N` becomes large, so does the generated code.
 For large values of `N`, compilation times will become unreasonable.
 ```shell
 $ julia -E 'using FastCombinations; @time first(Combinations{20}(1:40))'
   2.266709 seconds (8.15 M allocations: 343.999 MB, 4.76% gc time)